kangzhenkang/kafka-compose/README.md

 ##  Notes

-0. Currently the Zookeeper and Kafka containers use volumes that are on the local filesystem for Linux, but for OS X are inside the `boot2docker` vm (type `boot2docker ssh` and explore `/tmp/docker`).
-These volumes will survive container restarts and should be deleted (and recreated for Linux users) if you want your containers to start with clean volumes.
+0. Currently the Zookeeper and Kafka containers use volumes that are on the local filesystem for Linux, but for OS X are inside the Docker Machine VM (type `docker-machine ls` to find your machine, then `docker-machine ssh
+   <machine>` and explore `/tmp/docker`).
+These volumes will survive container
+   restarts and should be deleted (and recreated for Linux users) if you want your containers to start with clean volumes.
 0. If you need to repoint the `docker-compose.yml` soft link, please shutdown and remove the current configuration first by running: